 - Prophylaxis – Antibiotics can prevent infective endocarditis, a serious infection of the interior lining of the heart.
 Some patients with MVP (a small percentage – high-risk patients) need to take antibacterial medicines as a precaution before certain medical and dental procedures.

-When do you need surgery with a mitral valve prolapse?
+When do you need mitral valve prolapse surgery?

 Surgery may be required when MVP produces severe regurgitation, symptoms, or complications, but the decision is complicated.
-Surgery always accompanies risks and shouldn’t be rushed into.
-However, even without symptoms, significant regurgitation can lead to heart failure, and procrastination can result in the heart being too weak or damaged to withstand treatment.
+Surgical treatment of mitral valve prolapse always accompanies risks and shouldn’t be rushed into.
+However, even without symptoms, significant regurgitation can lead to heart failure.
+Procrastination can result in the heart being too weak or damaged to withstand treatment.